loopbackio/loopback-next/docs/site/tutorials/core/1-introduction.md

 scale Node.js projects that require flexibility, extensibility, and composability.

-To help our users leverage the core packages, we create a series of tutorials to explain why such features matter and how to use them for your development.
+To help our users leverage the core packages, we created a series of tutorials to explain why such features matter and how to use them for your development.

 ## Sample scenario